Holy Fvck

-Holy Fvck is the eighth studio album by American singer Demi Lovato.
-It was released on August 19, 2022, through Island Records.
-Holy Fvck is primarily a pop-punk and hard rock record, being a return to her early rock-influenced roots from her first two studio albums Don't Forget (2008) and Here We Go Again (2009).
-It also contains glam rock and heavy metal sounds.
+Holy Fvck is the eighth studio album by the American singer Demi Lovato, released on August 19, 2022, through Island Records.
+Primarily a hard rock and pop-punk record, Lovato conceived it as a return to the early rock-influenced sound from her first two studio albums, Don't Forget (2008) and Here We Go Again (2009).
+The lyrical themes explore Lovato's sexual identity with religious undertones.

-Most of the album was produced by Warren "Oak" Felder, Mitch Allan, Alex Niceforo and Keith "Ten4" Sorrells.
-Yungblud, Royal & the Serpent and Dead Sara were featured artists.
-The album's lead single "Skin of My Teeth" was released on June 10, 2022.
-"Substance" and "29" were released as the second and third singles respectively.
+Most of the album was produced by Warren "Oak" Felder, Alex Niceforo, and Keith "Ten4" Sorrells, with additional production from Mitch Allan on three tracks.
+Yungblud, Royal & the Serpent, and Dead Sara appear as featured artists.
+The album's lead single, "Skin of My Teeth", was released on June 10, 2022.
+"Substance" and "29" followed as the second and third singles respectively; the latter became the album's only song to chart on the US Billboard Hot 100.
+To promote Holy Fvck, Lovato embarked on the Holy Fvck Tour throughout North America and South America between August and November 2022.
+A promotional poster of the album and tour was banned in the United Kingdom by the Advertising Standards Authority for allegedly offending Christians.

-Holy Fvck debuted in the top ten of the US Billboard 200 and the UK Albums Chart, where it peaked at number seven.
-In support of the album, Lovato embarked on the Holy Fvck Tour, which commenced on August 13, 2022 and ended on November 10.
+Upon its release, Holy Fvck received positive reviews from music critics, appearing in year-end lists of the best music from 2022.
+Commercially, it peaked at number seven in the United States and the United Kingdom, while also reaching the top 20 in the Flanders region of Belgium, Portugal, Scotland, and Spain.
+Additionally, the album debuted atop the US Top Alternative Albums and Top Rock Albums charts.
+For Holy Fvck, Lovato received a nomination at the 34th GLAAD Media Awards for Outstanding Music Artist.